slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 > *"A man is as miserable as he thinks he is."
 -- Seneca*
-- As I began to love myself, my relationship with everyone changed.
-- depression hates a moving target.
-- having to go to school on your birthday and everyone pointing it out.
-- can i ask you a question?
-99%people get frightened.
-- anxious persons feel the only way to achieve relaxed certainty is getting new info. but the more you know the more you'll realize you don't know.
-Then you try to get more and more: information centrifugue.

 > *"before you diagnose yourself with depression or low self-esteem, first make sure you are not, in fact, surrounded by assholes."
 -- Sigmund Freud*
 > *"The quality of your mind is the quality of your life."